Summer Newman: Casting

 Nelson Branco of TV Guide Canada announced the news of Bushman's departure in his magazine, Soap Opera Uncensored in September 2012.
 Bushman's tweet in response to her firing hinted that she would be replaced by Hunter King formerly of Hollywood Heights, which was also run by Griffith and Phelps.
 Bushman expressed her frustrations about being replaced on Twitter, saying: "The Young and the Restless is being invaded by Hollywood Heights", referring to Robert Adamson joining the cast as Kevin Schmidt's replacement.
 King began taping on September 20, immediately after the announcement about Bushman's departure.
 King made her debut on a recurring status on October 15, 2012.
 King revealed that she got a voice mail from executive producer Jill Farren Phelps shortly after getting off a flight.
 Phelps offered her the role and said she would start working in just two days.
 King admitted that she felt pressure because she stepped into the role during such a critical storyline but said the encouragement from fans really helped.
 In March 2013, after six months on a recurring status, King was placed on contract.
 She stated she was "so excited" and that she had been "waiting and waiting" for a contract because she "loves working with everybody on the show".

 On June 3, 2016, Deadline reported that King reverted to recurring status with the soap, due to being upgraded to a series regular on Life in Pieces.
 King last appeared on December 16, 2016.
 On May 23, 2018, TVLine announced King's full-time return; her return aired on June 4, 2018.
 Due to King's commitment to Life In Pieces, the role was temporarily recast with actress Bayley Corman, who aired from October 1 to 4, 2018.
 King temporarily left the show on November 29, 2018, and returned a few months later on January 29, 2019.
 In January 2021, a crossover event between The Young and the Restless and The Bold and the Beautiful was announced involving King’s character along with the B&B characters of Wyatt Spencer and Flo Fulton.
-King’s appearances on The Bold and the Beautiful were January 18 to 19, 2021.
+King’s appearances on The Bold and the Beautiful aired January 18 and 19, 2021.